Mary Tribble (’82)

 Assistant Director, Young Alumni & Student Engagement

 Stephen is a 2010 graduate of Wake Forest University, and moved back to Winston-Salem with his wife McKenzie to work at WFU in August 2013.
-Stephen leads Alumni Office sponsored programs such as Dining with the Deacs, New Alumni Receptions, Professional Development Series, Alumni Mentoring, Junior and Senior Programming, the Traditions Council, the Winston-Salem Club, our partnership with OPCD, and all things alumni on LinkedIn and Twitter.
+Stephen leads Alumni Office sponsored programs such as Dining with the Deacs, New Alumni Receptions, Professional Development Series, Alumni Mentoring, Junior and Senior Programming, the Traditions Council, the Winston-Salem and Greensboro Communities, our partnership with OPCD, and all things alumni on LinkedIn and Twitter.

 Contact Stephen with questions regarding young alumni and student engagement programming emphasizing professional and personal development.